Hennes Weisweiler: Years in Mönchengladbach

-FC Barcelona
+Barcelona

 Weisweiler moved in the summer of 1975 to the Spanish top club Barcelona, replacing Rinus Michels, who returned to Holland after four years with the Catalans.
 When asked why he would leave Mönchengladbach at the height of his influence and success, he said in an interview: "I have shaped a team with my style.
 Now I'll try to enforce it in Spain."

-With FC Barcelona, led by Dutch Stars Johann Cruyff and Johan Neeskens, Weisweiler's goal was to win the Spanish league and the European Champions Cup.
+With Barcelona, led by Dutch Stars Johan Cruyff and Johan Neeskens, Weisweiler's goal was to win the Spanish league and the European Champions Cup.
 However, from day one Cruyff and Weisweiler came into conflict.
 "Weisweiler is not the manager of my choice", stated the Dutch playmaker, who guessed he would not under Weisweiler get the freedom to play as he wanted to.
 In his year at the club Barcelona did not win any titles, and he returned to West Germany to take over 1.
 FC Köln, where he had started his managerial career.

 FC Köln

 Weisweiler managed 1.
 FC Köln from 1976 to 1980.
 On the field Köln was backstopped by national team goalkeeper Harald Schumacher and led up front by top scorer Dieter Müller, but contained no recognized superstars.
 Nonetheless, the team competed for the major domestic trophies for most of Weismeiler's years.
 Köln won the German Cup in 1977, defeating Hertha BSC in the final, and again in 1978, defeating Fortuna Düsseldorf.
 Köln achieved the ultimate domestic success in winning the Bundesliga title in 1977–78.
 They finished ahead of Weismeiler's old team, Borussia Mönchengladbach, by the narrowest of margins, winning the title by virtue of superior goal difference.
 Neither Köln nor Borussia Mönchengladbach has won a league title since.
 The year after their title win, led by 20-year-old midfield sensation Bernd Schuster in his first full year with the club, Köln made it to the European Cup semi-final, losing 4–3 on aggregate to eventual champions Nottingham Forest when a goalless or low-scoring draw in the return home leg would have seen Köln to the final.
 Köln made it to the German Cup final again in 1980, but this time was defeated by Fortuna Düsseldorf.
 By then a young Pierre Littbarski had been eased into the first team as a scoring midfielder-winger.
-Littbarski did not play in the cup final, but in the role envisioned for him by Weismeiler went on to be a vital part of the West German national team that made it to three consecutive World Cup finals, including the 1990 victory.
+Littbarski did not play in the cup final, but in the role envisioned for him by Weisweiler went on to be a vital part of the West Germany national team that made it to three consecutive World Cup finals, including the 1990 victory.